deep110/deep110.github.io/posts/blogs/2021-01-09-understanding-digital-paint-colors.md

 In the above picture, as you can see that you can make primary colors for RGB model from mixing primary colors of CMYK.
 For example if we mix yellow [which only absorbs blue light] and cyan [which only absorbs red light], we get a paint that absorbs both blue & red light but reflect everything that is left i.e green light.

-Obviously CMYK model used in printing industry is little complex, because it is hard to produce all the colors with pigments, but more or less the idea remains the same.
+Obviously CMYK model used in printing industry is little more complex, because it is hard to produce all the colors with pigments, but more or less the idea remains the same.